 If you are writing a thesis, it's a good idea to look at what's been done in previous years.
 For example, looking at existing Brunel theses can show you the standard, layout and presentation, which is expected.
 Theses in your subject area may also provide useful information for your literature review and bibliography.

-Theses submitted before 1st October 2008 are held in print on the third floor of the Library, arranged in alphabetical order by author.
-All theses presented to the Library after this date, and some earlier theses, are archived on BURA (Brunel University Research Archive).
+Theses submitted before October 2008 are held in print on the third floor of the Library, arranged in alphabetical order by author.
+All theses presented to the Library after this date, and some earlier theses, are archived in BURA, Brunel University London's research archive.

-- Catalogue: Link to the <Advanced Search> button, select the format <Theses> from the drop down menu, and enter keywords
+- Library catalogue: Go to Advanced search, select the format Theses from the drop down menu and enter your keywords

-- EThOS: Link to <Advanced search>, enter Brunel (institution name), and enter keywords in fields as required (e.g. abstract, subject keywords, thesis title)
+- EThOS: Go to Advanced search, enter Brunel (institution name) and keywords in fields as required (eg abstract, subject keywords, thesis title)

-- BURA: Link to <Browse by Communities & Collections>, and then select the theses for the appropriate school
+- BURA: Go to Browse by Communities & Collections, and then select the theses for the appropriate department.

-It occasionally happens that a Brunel University management thesis cannot be found on the library catalogue.
-The usual explanation for this is that the thesis was written by a Henley Management College student, and sent to the British Library at a time when Brunel University accredited Henley Management College degrees.
-The College is now known as Henley Business School and is part of Reading University.
+If you are looking for a management thesis, please note that some of these appear in the British Library's records as Brunel theses, but were written by students at Henley Management College at a time when Brunel accredited their degrees.
+Henley Management College is now called Henley Business School and is part of Reading University.
 If you want one of these theses, please apply directly to Henley Business School via email@example.com.

-The Library does not hold either Masters or final year undergraduate dissertations.
-If you are interested in such dissertations, please contact your School Administrator, as your school may keep examples from previous years.
+The Library does not hold either Master's or undergraduate dissertations.
+If you are interested in these, talk to your tutor or College administrators as your department may keep examples from previous years.

-EThOS (Electronic Theses Online System) offers access to an increasing number of full text UK theses.
+EThOS, the British Library's Electronic Theses Online System, gives access to a large number of full text UK theses.
 You can limit your search to those available for immediate download by checking a box.
 If you want to download a thesis, you will need to register, but you can search the database without registering.

-Many universities around the world make their full text theses freely available on the web.
-You can search for all these e-theses using the Scirus search engine.
+Many universities around the world make their full text electronic theses and dissertations (ETD) freely available on the web.
+We recommend that you search the relevant institutional ETD repository first.

-NDLDT (Networked Digital Library of Theses and Dissertations): Many universities belong to this consortium.
-NDLTD members are spread across many countries, but the majority is based in the USA.
+NDLDT (The Networked Digital Library of Theses and Dissertations) is a consortium of universities from many countries, with the majority based in the USA.
+Resources for finding electronic theses and dissertations are listed here.
 Virginia Tech, one of the founding members of the NDLTD, offers over 19,000 e-theses via Electronic Theses and Dissertations at VT.

-Doctoral Dissertations in Musicology Online: This website provides an index to theses for music, musicology and cultural aspects of music.
+Doctoral Dissertations in Musicology Online provides an index to theses for music, musicology and cultural aspects of music.
 It is maintained by the American Musicological Society.